 Media outlets controlled by the PRC central government in both Hong Kong and mainland China repeatedly accused Hong Kong judges of bias following the acquittals of protesters accused of rioting and other crimes.
 Some Hong Kong and PRC central government officials questioned the existence of the “separation of powers” in Hong Kong, including some statements that judicial independence is not enshrined in Hong Kong law and that judges should follow “guidance” from the government.

 Laws and Regulations on Foreign Direct Investment

 Hong Kong’s extensive body of commercial and company law generally follows that of the United Kingdom, including the common law and rules of equity.
 Most statutory law is made locally.
-The local court system, which is independent of the government, provides for effective enforcement of contracts, dispute settlement, and protection of rights.
+The local court system provides for effective enforcement of contracts, dispute settlement, and protection of rights.
 Foreign and domestic companies register under the same rules and are subject to the same set of business regulations.

 The Securities and Futures Ordinance (Chapter 571) contains provisions requiring shareholders to disclose interests in securities in listed companies and provides listed companies with the power to investigate ownership of interests in its shares.
 It regulates the disclosure of inside information by listed companies and restricts insider dealing and other market misconduct.

 Competition and Antitrust Laws